commonhaus/foundation/policies/trademark-policy.md

 "Promotional goods" are non-software goods that use the Marks and that are intended to advertise, promote, or show membership in the Foundation or its Projects.

-You may make promotional goods for free giveaway at open source conferences and events using resources from our [Brand Standards][] site.
+You may make promotional goods for free giveaway at technology-related conferences and events using resources from our [Brand Standards][] site.

 ### Uses we consider infringing without seeking further permission from us